 Sheriff Randy Thorp: 2017

-The 2017 Outstanding Alumni Award was presented to Sheriff Randy Thorp by COTC President Bonnie L. Coe, Ph.D., and COTC Alumni Council President Kevin Carter. at the annual COTC alumni council holiday reception held on December 5, 2017.
+The 2017 Outstanding Alumni Award was presented to Sheriff Randy Thorp by COTC President Bonnie L. Coe, Ph.D., and COTC Alumni Council President Kevin Carter. at the annual COTC alumni holiday reception.

 Thorp began his career in law enforcement in 1983 as a deputy.
 He rose through the ranks to chief deputy in 1997 and graduated from COTC in 2000 with an associate degree in criminal justice.
 He went on to complete a bachelor’s degree in police administration from Mountain State University.
 Thorp was elected as sheriff of Licking County in 2004 and has retained his position through multiple elections.
 He served on the COTC Alumni Council from Jan.
 1, 2008, to Jan.
 1, 2011.